 Most important – these book files are for your personal use only.
 Please do not share them with anyone.
-Instead, why not just encourage your friends to join our program themselves?
+Instead, why not just encourage your friends to join Hidden Gems themselves?

 If you attempt to use our new “Try to Find My Review Automatically” button, you may be prompted for your Amazon public profile link.
 It’s perfectly safe to send us this, but here is some info about this to ease your mind, as well as instructions on how to find it.

 Whenever you look at a review for a product on Amazon, you’ll see the Amazon username of the person that left the review.
 By clicking on that name, you are taken to their public profile page where you can see ALL of the reviews they’ve left.
 These are public reviews, of course, and there is no other identifying data on this page other than your Amazon username.
 This is info that Amazon stores and displays that anyone can access.

 As this profile displays a list of all the reviews you’ve left, we can sometimes use it to grab your review link automatically – thus saving you the step of manually copying and pasting it – something that many of our subscribers have trouble with.
 This is simply a convenience tool, and if you prefer not to give it to us for whatever reason, you are free to continue logging your reviews on our form manually.
 Note that grabbing your review info is the only thing we use your profile for and really is the only thing it is useful for in the first place.